zerospiel/docs/docs/k0rdent-architecture.md

 * Leverage unmodified upstream components (e.g.CAPI)
 * Support integration with custom components downstream

->Note:
+> NOTE:
->This document is a ongoing work in progress, and we would welcome suggestions and questions.
+> This document is a ongoing work in progress, and we would welcome suggestions and questions.

 ## Summary